psu13/mutable-hakyll/posts/how-to-beat-malenia-if-you-are-not-that-good.md

 phase 2.
 She becomes much more aggressive in phase 2 and your attack windows become much smaller.

 My next goal was to try and get past the fight with minimal casting.
+To do this I had been running a strength/faith build, mostly using fire damage swords and such since I could not find a faith spell that really worked for general purpose combat.

 Let's see how that went.
 Yeah, it was going well.